Vol. 7, Issue 4 (2019)

 How to cite this article:

 Laxmi MP, Hadimani HP, Vijayalakshmi Patil, Biradar IB, Prasanna SM, Revanappa and Jagadeesh SL.
 Influence of sulphur, zinc and boron on yield and quality of onion.
+International Journal of Chemical Studies.
 2019; 7(4): 16-22.